 The Iterable Shopify App is currently private.
 Customers should work with their CSMs to install the app with a private link.

-If you’re not already an Iterable client, click here to request a demo and discuss how the Iterable Shopify integration can work for you.
+If you’re not already an Iterable client, request a demo to discuss how the Iterable and Shopify integration can work for you.

 This guide walks through the setup of the Iterable Shopify App, which forwards the properties and actions of your Shopify store users to Iterable.
 Once enabled, the application will sync your customers' details, their actions on site (cart updates, purchases, product views), and product information in real time with your Iterable project.
 In addition, there is the option to perform a backfill of your store to bring in historical users' profiles and their past orders.